 Lyn has always been inspired by art and had the opportunity to rekindle her interest 10 years ago.
 Lyn had her own florist shop in Birmingham for 15 years but with the demise of Rover which effected all local trade she decided to sell up and take up her art.
 Lyn has a degree in art and design, qualified at Bournville college of Art, her interest started with pastel but now explores a range of mediums, wirework, pastel, needle-felt, pyrography and mixed media.

-Committee Member – Wendy Simmons
+Membership Secretary – Wendy Simmons

 Wendy is an emerging pastel, landscape artist who favours a speedy and impressionistic style.
 During the first lockdown she spent time learning and developing her drawing skills with pastels; using many locations in and around Droitwich, from the Bluebells at Trench Woods, the wildflowers at Salwarpe and scenes from the canal.
 Wendy gave a fascinating demonstrating of some of her newly developed skills and talked about her lockdown experiences on zoom for all DAN members in November 2020.